In this section:

 This approach enables you to move back and forth through the history of your navigation, same way as it is done in a Web browser.
 As you move from file to file during your editing session, PhpStorm keeps track of the visited locations and enables you to go back, using thecommands.

-On a Mac OS X computer, you can also use the three-finger right-to-left and left-to-right swipe gestures.
+On a OS X computer, you can also use the three-finger right-to-left and left-to-right swipe gestures.

 If all opened tabs are shown in a single row, some of the tabs may become invisible.
-PhpStorm helps display the list of the opened editor tabs, and choose the one to become active.
+PhpStorm helps display the list of the opened editor tabs that did not fit in the editor window and have become invisible whereupon you can choose the tab to activate.

 - Do one of the following: